merkatorgis/docker4gis/docs/postgis.md

 Though many things might continue to work on the read-only database, and most clients probably reconnect automatically, do plan to perform the restore asap.
-For instance, the authentication of PostgREST API queries are likely to fail, since they tend to write transaction parameters.
+For instance, PostgREST API queries are likely to fail, since they tend to write transaction parameters.